apache/whimsy/DOCKER.md

 * `echo ":root: ." >.whimsy`
 * `git clone git@github.com:apache/whimsy.git` OR
 * `git clone https://github.com/apache/whimsy.git` (whichever works best for you)
+* `create .bash_aliases` if required - this will be picked up by the root user
 * `cd whimsy`
 * Start Docker if necessary: `$ open /Applications/Docker.app`
 * `rake docker:update` # this runs docker:build and updates any Gems